-If your product is a low-tier device such as a pet tracker, however, spending an extra dollar or two on hardware per device could eliminate your profit margin.
-In that case, it makes sense to seek out a low-cost, integrated SIM solution.
+If your product is a low-tier device such as a pet tracker, spending an extra dollar or two on hardware per device could eliminate your profit margin.
+In that case, seeking a low-cost iSIM solution makes sense.

 While remote provisioning offers tremendous value for many applications, its inherent shortcomings are worth noting.
-Remote SIM provisioning service also comes with relatively high costs, which does not fit well with the industrial IoT economy in low-tier IoT devices.
+Remote SIM provisioning service also comes with relatively high costs, which doesn’t fit well with the industrial IoT economy in low-tier IoT devices.
 If devices are deployed in places without proper coverage, network issues could prevent profile updates from going through.

 Speak with our IoT connectivity experts today and request an IoT connectivity starter kit.